RiccardoBiondi/segmentation/docs/source/index.rst

 This package provides a fast way to isolate the lung region and identify ground glass lesions on CT images of patients affected by COVID-19.
-The segmentation approach is based on colour quantization, performed by K-means clustering.
+The segmentation approach is based on colour quantization, performed using K-means clustering.
 This package provides a series of scripts to isolate lung regions, pre-process the images, estimate K-means centroids and labels the lung regions; together with methods to perform thresholding, morphological and statistical operations on image series.